Preconditioning Your Tesla Battery: The Complete Guide

 How Long Should You Precondition a Tesla Battery Before Charging?

-There is no minimum amount of time to precondition but the warmer the battery is, the faster the battery will charge.
+Plan to precondition for 30-45 minutes before charging, depending on outside temperatures.
+Cold weather requires longer precondition times; the warmer the battery is, the faster the battery will charge.

 How Much Does Pre-conditioning Cost?